 - Our RDS Management Delegation Wizard, which allows administrators to quickly delegate specific Remote Desktop Services management tasks to support staff on all Remote Desktop hosts, without needing to make them administrators on those session hosts or on connection brokers.

-Use SuperShadow To Support and Monitor User Sessions Running Full Desktops or RemoteApps Inside Remote Desktop Services and Windows Virtual Desktop Environments
+Use SuperShadow To Support and Monitor User Sessions Running Full Desktops or RemoteApps Inside Remote Desktop Services, Citrix, and Azure Virtual Desktop Environments

 Our SuperShadow tool greatly extends the native shadowing capabilities in Remote Desktop Services: